 How many DM do you receive per minute, who sends them, when, and from which country?

 For your information, Glossier receives 5 DM per minute and they read and respond to each one of them.
 For them, DM is great because as Emily’s says that’s where your golden nuggets are.

 Now please keep in mind what Glossier says, they respond to every DM which means they are human and not flying high, now that the brand has become so much valuable.

 Otherwise, you miss the opportunity to receive a golden nugget from someone who initially sent you a DM that you thought is not worth replying to.

 With modern tech tools, fashion brands are one of the first to appreciate the value of data.
 In this context, we talk about content marketing and how we communicate with our customers.

-They realize that the power of UGC is enormous as it’s growing list of beneficial use cases for various marketing activities.
+They realize that the power of UGC is enormous as it’s a growing list of beneficial use cases for various marketing activities.
 More about this in the section that follows.

 Examples of UGC in fashion

-In the examples below I am mixing very different brands in the fashion industry that I think execute very progressive approaches in building a loyal fan base whilst growing the business.
+In the examples below I am mixing very different brands in the fashion industry that I think to execute very progressive approaches in building a loyal fan base whilst growing the business.